jdhidal/WorkSpace/ROLES-MANAGEMENT/Create-Role/README.md

 - **API Endpoints**: Provides details on the available `POST /create-role` endpoint.
 - **Testing**: Shows how to test the API using **Postman** or **cURL**.
 - **Notes**: Information about connecting to the database and the limited functionality of the microservice.

-You can customize this `README.md` further if needed, depending on your project structure or requirements.
-Let me know if you need any changes!